-I am so grateful for Marijuana Doctors for giving me the information and referrals I need to get treated for breast cancer with cannabis instead of harsh chemicals and radiation.
+I am so grateful for Marijuana Doctors for giving me the information and referrals I need to get treated for breast cancer with [natural medicine] instead of harsh chemicals and radiation.
 I was guided through the whole process and I have been using the sublingual tincture with 1:1 ratio of CBD to THC, and I am feeling fantastic.

 Hello.
 I would like to say that I have had a pleasant experience with this website.
 They have been very helpful.
 I told them I was older, and they walked me through the steps I needed to do.
 Everyone did what they said.
 In today’s environment, that is a rare and good thing for people to have a genuine concern.
 Thank you.